nataliecardot/100-days-of-code/r2-log.md

 **Notes:**
 * In React, you define event handlers as methods on a component class.
-* Component instance, React component, and component are synonymous, while component class is not (it's like a factory for making components).
+* "Component instance," "React component," and "component" are synonymous, while component class is not (it's like a factory for making components).
 * In addition to HTML-like JSX elements, render methods can also return another kind of JSX: component instances.
 Example:
 ```
 class OMG extends React.Component {